 Rear-end collisions are some of the most common types of car accidents found across Albuquerque.
-These tragic accidents can leave victims to manage serious injuries, especially when they occur at a high speed.
+These tragic accidents can leave victims to manage serious injuries, especially when they occur at high speeds.
 While the rear driver is typically presumed responsible for causing the accident, this is not always the case.
 It’s important to hire an Albuquerque rear-end accident lawyer to uncover the truth and ensure your rights are protected at all times.

 At Berenson & Associates, PC, we understand that the combination of physical, emotional, and financial burdens from a rear-end accident can make your life incredibly stressful.
 Even if the accident was minor, it can still leave you with serious legal issues to resolve.
 While the insurance companies might try to minimize your payout or shift the blame, our Albuquerque car accident lawyers are here to support you and earn what you are rightfully owed.